minyor/syn2midi/README.md

 http://en.savefrom.net/1-how-to-download-youtube-video/
 So, this video, for example (make sure to select mp4 conversion format): https://www.youtube.com/watch?v=JHdbjCLDg2A
 - Choose which mask image best suits your video (82 or 88 notes).
+Or generate your own (see instructions below)
 - Generate MIDI file using:
 	syn2midi -m mask.bmp -i Every27Years.mp4 -o Every27Years.midi